christorange/VerticalFox/README.md

 ![](./assets/gif1.gif)

+**I'm only working on compatability with the latest stable release of Firefox, if you find any flaws, please update your browser first.**

 *The auto hide also works on Tree Style Tabs, but you may need to adjust the css to achieve the best look.*

 ## How to apply